Available with Workflow Manager license.

 Workflow Manager supports branch versioning with the same level of management as traditional versioning.
 Only the data layers coming from the feature service data workspace are repointed to the job version.

-For more information about versioning, see Overview of versioning in ArcGIS Pro.
+For more information about versioning, see Overview of versioning.

 When a new activity has been performed on a job, such as creation, reassignment, step execution, or workflow modification, among others, the history log is automatically updated with the date/time stamp, the user who performed the activity, and information regarding the activity itself.